mazemasterjs/mazemaster-shared-library/README.md

 ## Change Notes

+### v1.8.8

+- Player starting location was inadvertantly mapped as reference to maze's StartCell...
+Fixed.
+- Added two new TROPHY_IDS: STANDING_AROUND and TAKING_A_STAND
+- TROPHY_IDS id fields updated to map against actual data

 ### v1.8.7

 - Redefined BASE_SCORE as environment var.
 Default is 1000 - used as the starting score for a maze run